ARM-software/CMSIS-Stream/Examples/simpledsp/README.md

 # README

-This example is inside the folder `examples/simpledsp` of the Compute graph folder.
-Before reading this documentation you need to understand the principles explained in the [simple example without CMSIS-DSP](../simple/README.md)
+This example is inside the folder `examples/simpledsp` of the CMSIS-Stream folder.
+Before reading this documentation you need to understand the principles explained in the [simple example](../simple/README.md)

 This example explains how to create a very simple synchronous compute graph with 3 nodes.
-The difference with the [simple example without CMSIS-DSP](../simple/README.md) is that the `Processing` node has been replaced by a CMSIS-DSP function.
+The difference with the [simple example](../simple/README.md) is that the `Processing` node has been replaced by a CMSIS-DSP function.

 ![simpledsp](docassets/simpledsp.png)